void-ripper/mccloud/README.md

 This a simple peer to peer blockchain network.

+**Why?**

+mcriddle sovles the problem of atomic action and unique data creation in a peer to peer network.
+This project is motivated to have a faster and more energy conservative solution then for, example Bitcoins, proof-of-work algorithm.

+**What exactly does or provides it?**

++ Atomic actions in peer to peer networks.
++ Data storage via a blockchain.

 **Features:**

-+ Does not waste your electricity, like other algorithms.
++ Does not waste your electricity, like proof-of-work algorithms.
 + Secp256k1 for public and private keys for each node.
 + Nodes communicated via AES-256-CBC.
 + Dynamic block size.